rackerlabs/support-how-to/content/cloud-servers/first-gen-to-next-gen-cloud-servers-migration-pre-checks.md

 In the XenServer infrastructure, the OpenStack&reg; guest agent is the same as that used in the Next Gen Cloud Servers infrastructure.
-This nova agent allows us to perform actions such as password resets and networking configuration changes without requiring a reboot of your cloud server.
+This nova agent allows us to perform actions such as password resets and networking configuration changes without having to log back in to your cloud server.
 As with the PV drivers check, this check is run only against cloud servers that should already have the agent installed.